morgandblackmore/University-Washington-Fintech/README.md

 ![AdaBoost Report](/Starter_Code/Resources/adaboost_report.png)
 ![AdaBoost Graph](/Starter_Code/Resources/adaboost_returns.png)

 The results for all four models are very similar.
-Total accuracy only ranges from .55 to .56. f1-scores for buy (positive 1) signals are similarly tight, ranging from .71 to .72. f1-scores for sell (negative 1) signals range from .02 to .07.
+Total accuracy only ranges from .55 to .56.
+The f1-scores for buy (positive 1) signals are similarly tight, ranging from .71 to .72.
+The f1-scores for sell (negative 1) signals range from .02 to .07.
-Interestingly, the models all were much more accurate for predicting buy signals than sell.
-If I was forced to choose between them, I'd go with the baseline SVM-based model.
+Interestingly, all of the models were much more accurate at predicting buy signals than sell.
+If I was forced to choose between them, I'd go with the Baseline SVM-based model.
 It had the highest precision for sell and buy and was essentially equal to the others in terms of recall and f1-scores.

 ---